 MDNA55 has been granted Orphan Drug status by USFDA and EMA (European Medicines Agency) for the treatment of gliomas and Fast Track designation for the treatment of GBM and anaplastic astrocytoma (AA) by the USFDA.
-MDNA55 is currently in late stage development for the treatment of recurrent GBM, a uniformly fatal form of brain cancer.
+MDNA55 has completed a Phase 2 clinical study for the treatment of recurrent GBM, a uniformly fatal form of brain cancer.

 In previously completed clinical studies 72 patients with recurrent or progressive malignant gliomas (GBM and AA) were treated with MDNA55.
 More than 40% of the recurrent GBM (rGBM) subjects had multiple relapses or large tumors (>4cm in diameter) and 25% had a poor performance status (Karnofsky Performance Score; KPS of <70) prior to treatment with MDNA55.
 In two sponsor-initiated Phase 1/2a trials, all patients received a single infusion of MDNA55 using convection enhanced delivery (CED).
 In the first study, tumors were not resected, whereas in the second study, the tumors were resected 3 weeks post-treatment.
 Tumor response analysis was only performed in the first study.
-An additional 46 patients have been treated in the ongoing Phase 2 clinical study for which we announced that enrolment was complete in April 2019.
+An additional 46 patients have been treated in the completed Phase 2 clinical study for which we announced that enrolment was complete in April 2019.

 To date, there have been no detectable levels of MDNA55 in the blood stream, nor any evidence of significant systemic toxicity following treatment.
 There have been no deaths attributed to MDNA55.
 Adverse events (AEs) have been primarily neurological which were generally transient and an aggravation of pre-existing neurological deficits anticipated in this patient population.

-The Phase 2 clinical trial, using enhanced Convection Enhanced Delivery (“CED”) is a multi-center, open-label, single-arm study in up to 52 subjects and at least 46 intent to treat patients with first or second recurrence or progression of GBM after surgery or radiotherapy ± adjuvant therapy or other experimental therapies.
+The Phase 2 clinical trial, using enhanced Convection Enhanced Delivery (“CED”) was a multi-center, open-label, single-arm study in up to 52 subjects and at least 46 intent to treat patients with first or second recurrence or progression of GBM after surgery or radiotherapy ± adjuvant therapy or other experimental therapies.

 The primary endpoint of the study is median Overall Survival (mOS) comparing a null survival rate of 8.0 months (based on historical control) with an alternative pursue rate of 11.5 months (1-sided alpha = 0.10 and 80% power for 46 ITT subjects).
 The secondary endpoint is objective response rate (ORR) assessed by the modified Response Assessment in Neuro-Oncology (mRANO)-based criteria incorporating advanced imaging modalities according to a null response rate of 6% with alternative pursue rate of 18% (1-sided alpha = 0.10 and 80% power for at least 35 subjects evaluable for response).
 IL4R expression levels in tumor biopsies and their potential impact on patient outcomes following treatment with MDNA55, were and are being retrospectively evaluated.